Anti-CAA stir rips through nation: South Delhi burns, Internet suspended in Aligarh

 At least 60 injured people were taken to hospital for treatment, sources said.
 Father George PA, director of Holy Family Hospital, said, "We received university students and also police personnel.
 Most of them have been discharged now."
 He said three-four persons, including two police personnel, were admitted to the hospital.

 "They got injuries on head, maybe due to stone-pelting.
-None of them are critical.
+None of them is critical.
 We are taking care of them," he said.
 DMRC said it had closed gates of 13 metro stations, including GTB Nagar, Shivaji Stadium, Patel Chowk and Vishwavidyalaya due to the violence.

 The protest was being held against the contentious law which seeks to provide citizenship to non-Muslims religious minorities from three neighbouring countries who arrived in India to escape religious persecution.